What to Expect?

 The service consists of the following:

 We praise the Lord through the singing of psalms and hymns.
 These are found in the church hymn books, which you can pick up on your way into the church building.
+We also have the words projected onto a screen.

 We aim to sing psalms and hymns that emphasise the themes of the gospel so that the word of Christ would dwell in us richly (Colossians 3:16).